 The focus of this course is the strategic design of supply chain networks.
 The course provides an examination of (1) the role of supply chain network design within the context of the firm's competitive strategy, (2) alternative supply chain designs and the factors that influence network design decisions, (3) a framework for the network design process, and (4) the principal models and techniques used for the design of supply chain networks.
 This course focuses on the economic conditions, managerial strategies, governmental policies, IT considerations, and other phenomena which affect the demand for and supply of transport and distribution services - the delivery portion of the supply chain.

 Recognizing the interactions between the supply and demand components, the course provides a methodology for implementing integrated supply chains, enabling a framework to leverage these dynamics (especially IT) for effective product/process design and enterprise operations.
 This is a comprehensive course covering a broad range of topics in the management of supply chains.
 Content emphasizes managerial issues and challenges as opposed to technical aspects.
 Topics include:

 This course focuses on strategic supply chain transformation, innovation, and organizational change.
-The course examines current and emerging issues and best practices with respect to supply chain strategy and IT; value creation through design and redesign of supply chain capabilities; transformational outsourcing; supply chain role in new product design, development, and market introduction; technology adoption; and change management.
+The course examines current and emerging issues, technologies, and best practices with respect to supply chain strategy and IT; value creation through design and redesign of supply chain capabilities; transformational outsourcing; supply chain role in new product design, development, and market introduction; technology adoption; and change management.